mariana9pb/mariana9pb/README.md

 ## 👋 Hi, I'm Mariana!

+I am an FP&A Analyst with a background in Financial Administration and Systems, currently transitioning into data-related fields through formal training, independent projects, and applied analytics experience.

+My interests include data analytics, machine learning, predictive modeling, and data systems that support informed decision-making.

+By combining my background in finance with advanced analytical and technical skills, I aim to help organizations transform data into actionable insights and measurable impact.

-💻 Business Intelligence & Data Analyst
+🎓 Business Intelligence & Data Analyst (BIDA) by Corporate Finance Institute.
-🎓 Data science graduate with a passion for continuous learning & growth.
-📊 Skilled in Python, SQL, Power BI, and Excel.
+🎓 Data Science bootcamp by TripleTen.

-### 🔍 What I do
+### 🔍 What I learned through my certifications
 - Build predictive models (churn, regression, classification)
 - Create dashboards and automate reports (Power BI, Excel)
 - Analyze and visualize data using Python and SQL